OPEnSLab-OSU/Pyranometer/Setup_Instructions_For_Grading.md

 There is also a 3D printed housing structure, but it is not neccessary to use the pyranometer, so you should no have to worry about printing it out.

+In terms of software, the only changes necessary for the code is to change the mac addresses for the ethernet.
+Each ethernet connection will require a different set of mac addresses.
+The current code works for an ethernet connection in OPEnS lab.
+The changes should be in config.h for only the hub code.

 ## Installing the Arduino IDE
 In order to compile the programs and flash the Feather M0, the Arduiono IDE is needed.
 - Follow the instructions [here](https://learn.adafruit.com/adafruit-feather-m0-basic-proto/setup) to install the Arduino IDE.